-The day Winston Churchill was made an honorary citizen of the United States is observed each year on April 9.
+National Winston Churchill Day on April 9th commemorates the day he was made an honorary citizen of the United States.

 Well known for his leadership as Prime Minister of the United Kingdom during World War II, Winston Churchill earned his reputation through experience both in politics and the military.

 On this day in 1963, a ceremony for honorary citizenship presided over by President John F. Kennedy, took place for Winston Churchill.
-Churchill was not present at the ceremony, but his son and grandson were able to attend.
+While Churchill was not present at the ceremony, his son and grandson attended.

 Honorary though his citizenship may be, Churchill can uniquely trace his roots back to Virginia by way of Brooklyn, New York.
 His mother was American, Jennie Jerome.
 Her marriage to Lord Randolph Churchill produced two children: John Spencer and Winston.

-It was the first occasion in U.S. history honorary citizenship was granted.
-It has only been given seven other times since, and of those, six have been posthumous honors.
+It was the first occasion in U.S. history an honorary citizenship was granted.
+Since then, only seven other honorary citizenships have been granted.
+Of those, six have been posthumous honors.
 In 1996, the U.S. granted Mother Teresa the only other honorary citizenship during a person’s lifetime.

 Quite the rare honor, even for a man who had received many honors throughout his lifetime.